roozy-io/idp/src/tutorials/extending-k8s.md

 > 1. `manifests` and `generate` which both have controller-gen as prerequisite and generate some golang code and yaml manifests
 > 2. the code is formatted by `fmt`
 > 3. validated by `vet`
-> 4. run will run the go application by refering to the application entrypoint at ./cmd/main.go
+> 4. `run` will run the go application by refering to the application entrypoint at ./cmd/main.go

-## Now we have a working yet empty go application.
-let's add some meaningful code to it
+## 3. Create Our First API

 Let's imagine we are a working at company where our colleagues are heavy users of the `ghost` blogging application.
 Our job is to provide them with ghost instances whenever and whereever they want it.
 We are infra gurus and through years of